From Little Old Logan, New Englanders Can Now Reach Hong Kong, Istanbul, Tel Aviv and Beyond.

 TAP, the Portuguese carrier, is here now as well.
 I can remember TAP 707s pulling into terminal E when I was a kid.
 The airline withdrew from Boston in the 1990s, but has finally returned, with A330s to Lisbon.

-In addition, this past spring, Scandinavian Airlines (SAS) launched a nonstop flight to Copenhagen.
+In addition, last spring, Scandinavian Airlines (SAS) launched a nonstop flight to Copenhagen.
 Er, well, sort of.
 The flight is actually operated on behalf of SAS by a Swiss company called PrivatAir.
 The airplane is the small-bodied, long-range “BBJ” (Boeing Business Jet) variant of the 737, configured for only 86 passengers, with 20 business class seats and a spacious, 66-seat economy cabin.

 Boston is also one of only two U.S. cities served by Azores Airlines (also called SATA).
 You can fly from Logan to Ponta Delgada, on the island of Sao Miguel, and onward to several other spots in the Azores chain, or to Europe.

-All of this, not to mention a dozen or so more “traditional” routes into Europe, from Rekyavik to Zurich to Munich.
+All of this, not to mention a dozen or so more “traditional” routes into Europe, from Paris to Zurich to Munich.
 British Airways, Lufthansa, Air France, Iberia, Swiss, et al — all of the major European players are here (save for KLM, which relies on codeshare service through its partner Delta).

 This is exciting stuff for air travel enthusiasts like me, and good news for consumers.
 Whether they’re headed to Turkey or Turkmenistan, Bali or Bangladesh, New Englanders now have a trove of connection options through some of the world’s most friendly and convenient transit hubs.